stm32mpu-oem/STM32DDRFW-UTIL/Drivers/CMSIS/Device/ST/STM32MP2xx/README.md

    * A full set of software projects (basic examples, applications, and demonstrations) for each board provided for this STM32 series.

 Two models of publication are proposed for the STM32Cube embedded software:
-   * The monolithic **MCU Package**: all STM32Cube software modules of one STM32 series are present (Drivers, Middleware, Projects, Utilities) in the repository (usual name **STM32Cubexx**, xx corresponding to the STM32 series).
+   * The monolithic **MPU Package**: all STM32Cube software modules of one STM32 series are present (Drivers, Middleware, Projects, Utilities) in the repository (usual name **STM32Cubexx**, xx corresponding to the STM32 series).
-   * The **MCU component**: each STM32Cube software module being part of the STM32Cube MCU Package, is delivered as an individual repository, allowing the user to select and get only the required software functions.
+   * The **MPU component**: each STM32Cube software module being part of the STM32Cube MPU Package, is delivered as an individual repository, allowing the user to select and get only the required software functions.

 ## Description

-This **cmsis_device_mp2** MCU component repo is one element of the STM32CubeMP2 MCU embedded software package, providing the **cmsis device** part.
+This **cmsis_device_mp2** MPU component repo is one element of the STM32CubeMP2 MPU embedded software package, providing the **cmsis device** part.

 ## Release note